Adrien3198/HabanaBenchmark/README.md

 For dl1 instances, the habana-horovod custom package to use Horovod with Gaudi cards is already installed.

-However, for GPU-based instances (p4d.24xlarge, p3dn.24xlarge), you have to install Horovod for TeansorFlow to run on multiple cards.
+However, for GPU-based instances (p4d.24xlarge, p3dn.24xlarge), you have to install Horovod for TensorFlow to run on multiple cards.
 ```bash
 HOROVOD_WITH_TENSORFLOW=1 $PYTHON -m pip install horovod[tensorflow]
 ```